If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 If that’s something you’re concerned about, make sure to spray yourself down with room spray.

-If the stench is on your hands, lemon juice is a quick way to remove it.
+If the smell is on your hands, lemon juice is a quick way to remove it.

 If you’ve just smoked and don’t want to smell like it, your best bet is to bring a change of clothing.

-Since it’s sticking to your clothes, hair, skin, and everywhere else, it’s the easiest thing that you can do.
+Since it’s sticking to your clothes, hair, skin, and everywhere else, it’s the easiest thing that you can do, or smoke at the end of the day when you can discard your clothing straight after and jump in the shower.

-If you’re planning on doing this, make sure your change of clothes isn’t in the same space you’re smoking in.
+If you’re planning on doing the change, make sure your change of clothes isn’t in the same space you’re smoking in.

 Even if you have them in a bag or storage container, it’s best to keep them in a completely separate area, such as the trunk of your car.